Replacement vs New Construction Windows

 When to Install Replacement Windows

-Whether or not to install replacement vs new construction windows depends first on one question: what is the condition of your existing studs and window frames?
+Whether or not to install replacement windows vs. new construction windows depends first on one question: What is the condition of your existing studs and window frames?
 If there has been no extreme damage to the frame and surrounding area, it is usually easier to use replacement windows.
-This allows you to avoid damaging and repairing interior and exterior walls in order to access the studs underneath.
+This allows you to avoid damaging and repairing interior and exterior walls to access the studs underneath.

-Even your flooring and subflooring may need to be inspected if there has been flooding in the property.
-If you are already going to expose the inner workings of your home, it is probably worth it to have new construction windows installed.
+If the property has been flooded, even your flooring and subflooring may need to be inspected.
+If you are already going to expose the inner workings of your home, it is probably worth having new construction windows installed.
 Otherwise, replacement windows are the cheapest and easiest option.

 When to Install New Construction Windows